vishaltak/gitlab-development-kit/doc/index.md

      - For Debian, add a [backport repository](https://backports.debian.org/Instructions/) for your Debian version.

-  1. Install Git and Make:
+  1. Install Git, make, and curl:

      ```shell
-     sudo apt install git make
+     sudo apt install git make curl
      ```

 ### Arch and Manjaro Linux

-Update the list of available packages and install Git and Make:
+Update the list of available packages and install Git and make:

 ```shell
 sudo pacman -Syu git make
 ```

-### Other
+### Other Linux distributions

-Install using your system's package manager.
+Install the prerequisites using your distribution's package manager.

 ## One-line installation

+NOTE:
+Only supported on Ubuntu, Debian, Arch, and Fedora.

 The one-line installation: